elbaradei1993/HyperApp-Gemini/README.md

 -   **"Connection Error" / "TypeError: Failed to fetch"**: Your browser is blocking requests to Supabase.
     -   **Solution**: Follow the instructions in the **"CORS Configuration"** section above.
 This is the most common setup issue.
 Also, try disabling any ad-blockers or privacy extensions, as they can sometimes interfere with requests.

+-   **Map / Data doesn't update after reporting a vibe**: This means the real-time connection is not working.
+    -   **Solution**: You have likely missed step **3.3: Enable Real-Time Broadcasting**.
+Follow those instructions to enable replication on your tables.

--   **"An internal error occurred" / Map doesn't load or is empty**: This is almost always a sign of a problem with the database setup.
+-   **"An internal error occurred" / Map is empty**: This is almost always a sign of a problem with the database setup.
 It means the app connected to Supabase, but the query failed, likely due to a missing table or incorrect Row Level Security (RLS) policies.
     -   **Solution**: Double-check that you have enabled the `postgis` extension.
 Then, carefully re-run the `supabase/schema.sql` script.
 This will reset your tables and security policies to the correct state.

--   **"Failed to fetch..." errors (other than TypeError)**: These messages often point to a missing table or incorrect RLS policies.
-    -   **Solution**: Re-run the `supabase/schema.sql` script in the Supabase SQL Editor.